Obituary: Kirkpatrick Jr., Emory Loyd

 Loyd retired from Ohio Valley Transit Authority (Easy Rider) and was one of the original drivers when the company began operation in 1976.
 He was a former member and youth leader at the Evangelical Methodist Church and attended Broadway Nazarene Church in recent years.
 He was a member of the Nemesis Shrine Director’s Staff, the FFA Alumni at Parkersburg South High School, and a retired auctioneer.
 He enjoyed singing and music, especially Blue Grass Gospel.

 Loyd is survived by his wife, Judy; daughter, Angela Lowther (Kenneth) of Hertford, North Carolina; son, Stephen Kirkpatrick (Teresa) of Washington; and six grandchildren, Dereck Kirkpatrick (Katrina), Kelsey Caplinger (Nathan), Abigail Kirkpatrick, all of Washington, West Virginia, and Noah, Hannah, and Ben Lowther of Hertford, North Carolina.
-He is also survived by four great-grandchildren, Barrett and Cooper Kirkpatrick and Maddalyn and Olivia Caplinger; sister-in-law, Linda Cochran (Rick) of Sebring, Florida; and several nieces and nephews.
+He is also survived by four great-grandchildren, Barrett and Cooper Kirkpatrick and Maddalyn and Olivia Caplinger; a brother, Paul (Sue) Kirkpatrick of Hickory, NC; sister-in-law, Linda Cochran (Rick) of Sebring, Florida; and several nieces and nephews.

 He was preceded in death by his parents; brother, Jerry Kirkpatrick; sister, Marie Modesitt; two nephews, Cary Queen and Greg Cochran; and numerous aunts, uncles, and cousins.